 What can we offer you?

-The Office of Consumer and Family Affairs (OCFA) is committed to training consumers and families in effective advocacy skills.
-Advocacy and leadership training are a growing part of OCFA responsibilities.
+The Office of Consumer and Family Affairs (OCFA) is committed to the training of consumers and families in effective advocacy skills.
+Advocacy and leadership training are a growing part of OCFA strategy.
 Advocacy training works to build the skills necessary to advocate on many levels, either to improve your personal medical treatment plan or to bring people together to work toward systems change.
-Training seminars are offered through the DMHA and address these different levels of advocacy.
-OCFA partners on training seminars with the Olmstead Coalition of Marion County, a coalition of the mental health organizations in Marion County.
+OCFA supports groups who do advocacy training as it relates to the overall strategy of DMHA, consumers, and family members statewide.

 Office of Consumer and Family Affairs